 Next thing you will have to think about is whether you want your loan to be secured or unsecured.

 The APR is the cost you pay for borrowing money, calculated on a yearly basis.
 It includes the interest rate and any additional fees.
 By law, a lender is obliged to display the APR.

 Therefore, it is your responsibility to research the available options.
 It is of critical importance that you analyze, compare, and estimate the APRs of the loan options you consider to apply for.
 The best personal loan in terms of cost won’t enter your account by itself.
 To help you do the math, we prepared such an example:

-When choosing a personal loan, you will need to understand how do fees and penalties work as well.
+When choosing a personal loan, you will need to understand how do rates, fees and penalties work as well.
 An origination fee, or upfront fee when you sign, ranges usually between 1% – 6% of the loan amount.
 Some lenders penalize borrowers for paying early.
 An you might as well incur a prepayment penalty or an exit fee.
 However, if exit fees are part of your loan package, it must be stated upfront.